wptrainingteam/learn-wp-content/developer-learning-pathway/wordpress-hooks/03-filter-hooks.md

 To better explain this, let’s look at a filter called `the_content`.

-This filter is defined inside the function which is used in theme templates whenever the template needs to render any post or page content.
+This filter is defined in the `wp-includes/post-template.php` file, inside the function which is used in theme templates whenever the template needs to render any post or page content.

 Inside that function, we see this code